How to turn your LinkedIn profile into an attention magnet.

 Or a summary of what you want to be doing next?
 Use that.

-It might be much more accurate to describe yourself as an “Innovative Learning and Development Project Manager" which is what you want to do next.
+It might be much more accurate to describe yourself as an “Learning and Development Innovator and Trainer."
 You can use that for your headline, because it's descriptive of you, not a specific job title.

-And you get 220 characters in the headline to highlight what you are, so you can add more of your specialties, too, so it you might make it "Innovative Learning and Development Project Manager | Training Design and Program Management for Tech Companies."
+You get 220 characters in the headline to highlight what you are, so you can add more of your specialties, too, so it you might make it "Learning and Development Innovator and Trainer | Training Design and Program Management for Growing Tech Companies."

-But wait... don't you have to put your company name in the headline?
 Nope, it's not required.
 You can if it's good for your branding, but if you work for an unknown or unpopular company, you don't need it in your headline.
-Use what works best for you.

-Don't be afraid to stand out.
+Use what works best for you, and don't be afraid to stand out.
 Standing out is the whole point!

-Create an inviting and interesting summary section.
+Create an inviting and interesting About summary section.

 The "About" section on LinkedIn is your chance to talk about yourself in a bigger-picture way.
 Use a conversational first-person voice and tell people what you’re all about.